-Our Audit Committee consists of Mr. Edone, who serves as chair of the committee, Mr. Gage, Ms. Miller and Mr. Smith.
+Our Audit Committee consists of Mr. Edone, who serves as chair of the committee, Ms. Parikh and Mr. Smith.
 The Board has determined that the members of the Audit Committee are independent for purposes of serving on such committee under the NASDAQ listing standards and applicable federal law, including Rule 10A-3 promulgated under the Exchange Act.
-In addition, the Board has determined that each current member of the Audit Committee is financially literate under the NASDAQ listing standards and that both Mr. Gage and Mr. Edone qualify as an "audit committee financial expert," as such term is defined in Item 407(d) of Regulation S-K.
+In addition, the Board has determined that each current member of the Audit Committee meets the NASDAQ listing standards and that both Mr. Edone and Ms. Parikh qualify as an "audit committee financial expert," as such term is defined in Item 407(d) of Regulation S-K.